This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - An incision will be made in the skin over the broken bone.
-Your child's caregiver will put the broken bones together.
+Your child's healthcare provider will put the broken bones together.
 Hardware, such as metal screws, rods, or pins, will be attached to your child's broken bone to hold the pieces together while they heal.
 Damaged blood vessels and nerves will also be repaired.

 - An x-ray may be done to make sure the broken bone is straight.
 The incision will be closed with stitches or surgical tape and covered with bandages.
-Your child's caregiver will put a cast or splint on your child's leg to help hold the bones straight while they heal.
+Your child's healthcare provider will put a cast or splint on your child's leg to help hold the bones straight while they heal.

 After your child's surgery: